-Recent surveys indicate that UK consumers are more confident about their personal economic situation than about the country’s general economic prospects.
-It appears that Brexit uncertainty has yet to have much of an impact on consumers’ outlook and overall household spending.
-In fact, household spending rose by an estimated £52.5 billion in 2018, following similar rises in prior years (source: Lazarus Economics).
-While spending on vehicles has fallen for structural reasons, UK households have spent more on clothing, furniture, restaurants and their pets in each of 2017 and 2018.
+Recent surveys indicate that UK consumer confidence remains stable and data most months show that UK consumers are more confident about their personal economic situation than about the country’s general economic prospects.
+It is perhaps not that surprising therefore that Brexit uncertainty has yet to have much of an impact on UK consumers’ outlook and overall household spending.
+In fact, household spending (three quarters of all spending in the economy) rose by an estimated £52.5 billion in 2018, following similar rises in prior years (source: Lazarus Economics).
+Recently released data from the Office for National Statistics (ONS) show that growth in household spend has continued in 2019.

 |Q2/2018 -Q2/2019||Q2/2017 - Q2/2018||Q2/2016 - Q2/2017||Q2/2015 - Q2/2016||Q2/2014 - Q2/2015|